prrao87/prrao87.github.io/content/posts/why-pydantic-v2-matters/index.md

 - Our v1 validation logic involved looping through dictionary key/value pairs and performing type checks and replacements in Python
 - In v2 of Pydantic, all these operations, which are normally rather expensive in Python (due to its dynamic nature), are pushed down to the Rust level, which offers some powerful features, as per Samuel Colvin, creator of Pydantic[^4].
-    - Compiled Rust bindings means that all the validations are happening _outside_ of Python
+    - Compiled Rust bindings means all the validations are happening _outside_ of Python
-    - Recursive function calls in Rust, which have very little additional overhead
+    - Recursive function calls are made in Rust, which have very little additional overhead
-    - Using a tree of much small validators, which call each other, making code easier to read and extend without harming perforamnce
+    - Using a tree of much small validators that call each other, making code easier to read and extend without harming performance

 In many real world scenarios, the validation logic implemented in Python (due to business needs) can get rather complex, so the fact that library developers can leverage the power of Rust and reuse code this way, is a huge deal.